 5.1.
-Property, plant and equipment owned by the Board
+Property, plant and equipment

 Property, plant and equipment with a value equal to or in excess of \$10 000 is capitalised, otherwise it is expensed.
 Property, plant and equipment owned by the Board is recorded at fair value.
 Detail about the Board's approach to fair value is set out in note 9.2